-Marc de Garidel Chairman of the Board of Directors Nationality:Shares owned: 138,501FrenchVoting rights: 277,002 Committees: Biography and experience Innovation and Development Committee - Specialty Care (Chairman) Innovation and Development Committee - Consumer HealthCare (Chairman) Date of birth: 16 March 1958 Date of 1st appointment: 22 November 2010 Last renewal date: Marc de Garidel joined Ipsen as Chairman and Chief Executive Officer in November 2010.
+Marc de Garidel Chairman of the Board of Directors

+- Innovation and Development Committee - Specialty Care (Chairman) - Innovation and Development Committee - Consumer HealthCare (Chairman)

+16 March 1958

+22 November 2010

+Nationality: French

+Shares owned: 138,501 Voting rights: 277,002

+Marc de Garidel joined Ipsen as Chairman and Chief Executive Officer in November 2010.
 He has been the Ipsen Chairman of the Board of Directors since July 2016.
-Marc de Garidel is also Chief Executive Officer and Director of AZTherapies, Inc. since October 1 st , 2020.
+Marc de Garidel is also Chief Executive Officer and Director of AZTherapies, Inc. since

+October 1st, 2020.
 He was previously, for 2 years and a half, Chief Executive Officer and Director of Corvidia Therapeutics, Inc. which was sold to Novo Nordisk in July 2020.

-Marc de Garidel started his career with the group Eli Lilly and pursued at Amgen, from 1995 to 2010, with increasing responsibility positions in the US and Europe.
+Marc de Garidel started his career with the group Eli Lilly and pursued at Amgen, from 1995 to 2010, with increasing responsibility positions in the U.S. and Europe.

 Marc de Garidel is Director of Claris Biotherapeutics since July 2020.
-Previously, he was Director of Several biotechnology companies, including Vice-Chairman of the Board of Directors of Vifor Pharma (Switzerland) between May 2017 and 2018 (formerly Galenica), of which he was member of the Board since 2015.
+Previously, he was Director of several biotechnology companies, including Vice Chairman of the Board of Directors of Vifor Pharma (Switzerland) between May 2017 and 2018 (formerly Galenica), of which he was member of the Board since 2015.

 Marc de Garidel is a graduate from the French Engineering School ESTP and has an Executive MBA from Harvard Business School.

-28 May 2019 Positions and func Term of office: 2023 Shareholders' Meeting Within the Ipsen Group or its main shareholders: Outside the Ipsen Group or its main shareholders: 2020 Shareholders Meeting Listed company: Ipsen SA (France), Chairman of the Board of Directors Non listed company: Listed compa None Non listed co Highrock S.àr.I., (Luxembourg), advisor Beech Tree SA, (Luxembourg), advisor Officer and Director erapeutics, Inc (USA), Director Positions previously held that e expired during t the last five years Vifor Pharma GmbH (formerly Galenica) (Switzerland), Director and Vice-president of the Board of Directors Vifor (formerly Galenica) (France), Director G5 Santé (France), Chairman and spokesperson Filière des Industries et Technologies de Santé (France), Vice-President of the Strategic Committee Vectorlab GmbH (Switzerland), Chairman Ipsen SA (France), Chairman and Chief Executive Officer until 18 July 2016 Ipsen Pharma SAS (France), Chairman Suraypharm SAS (France), Chairman Pharnext (France), Director EFPIA, Director and Vice-President IMI (Innovative Medicines Initiative), Chairman of the Board of Directors Mayroy SA (Luxembourg), advisor Cordivia Therapeutics, Inc. (USA), Chief executive Officer
+• Ipsen S.A.
+(France), Chairman of the Board of Directors

+- Highrock S.àr.l., (Luxembourg), advisor Beech Tree SA, (Luxembourg), advisor

+- AZTherapies, İnc.
+(USA), Chief Executive Officer and Director - Claris Biotherapeutics, Inc. (USA), Director

+- Vifor Pharma GmbH (formerly Galenica) (Switzerland), Director and Vice-president of the Board of Directors - Vifor (formerly Galenica) (France), Director - G5 Santé (France), Chairman and spokesperson - Filière des Industries et Technologies de Santé (France), Vice President of the Strategic - Vectorlab GmbH (Switzerland), Chairman - Ipsen SA (France), Chairman and Chief Executive Officer until 18 July 2016 Ipsen Pharma SAS (France), Chairman - Suraypharm SAS (France), Chairman - Pharnext (France), Director - EFPIA, Director and Vice President - IMI (Innovative Medicines Initiative), Chairman of the Board of Directors - Mayroy SA (Luxembourg), advisor - Cordivia Therapeutics, Inc. (USA), Chief executive Officer

+Antoine Flochel Nationality: Shares owned: 5,000\ Vice Chairman of the Board of Directors French Voting rights: 10,000\

+- Compensation Committee (Chairman) - Innovation and Development Committee - Specialty Care

+23 January 1965

+30 August 2005

+Antoine Flochel is currently the Managing Partner of Financière de Catalogne (Luxembourg) and Vice-Chairman of Ipsen S.A.'s Board of Directors.
+He is Chairman of the Board of Directors and Managing Director for day-to-day management of Beech Tree SA, and Managing Director of MR BMH.

+Antoine Flochel worked for Coopers & Lybrand Corporate Finance (now PricewaterhouseCoopers Corporate Finance) from 1995 to 2005 and was a partner in 1998.
+Antoine Flochel is a graduate of Sciences Po Paris, he holds a bachelor in law, an MPhil in economics from Dauphine University and a master of science in finance from the London School of Economics.

+Listed company: • Ipsen S.A.
+(France), Vice Chairman of the Board of Directors

+- Non listed company:

+Beech Tree SA (Luxembourg), Chairman of the Board of Directors and Managing Director for day-to-day management - MR BMH (Luxembourg), Managing Partner

+- Financière de Catalogne SPRL

+- (Luxembourg), Managing Partner Blue Hill Participations S.àr.I.
+(Luxembourg),

+- Managing Partner

+KF Finanz AG (Switzerland), Director

+Financière CLED SPRL (Belgium),

+- Managing Partner

+- VicJen Finance SA (France), Chairman

+- Meet Me Out (France), Director Massa Management (Luxembourg), Managing Partner